cpittet/ada-teamphilippe/index.md

 Therefore, we assign a sentiment label to each quote by thresholding the compound score.
 We began by doing an overall analysis of sentiment over time.
 Specifically, we look at the proportions of each sentiment (positive, negative, neutral) during each week.

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/sentiments_category.html"></iframe>

 The majority of quotes are positive (or neutral), henceforth negative quotes represent only a small fraction of all the quotes in a given week.
 We also observe that the proportion of positive quotes decreases slightly around 2018-2019, negative quotes were increasing at the same time.
 This corresponds to the period when the Cambridge analytica scandal was revealed extensively in the media.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/sentiments_category.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/nb_quotes_by_period.html"></iframe>

 To finish with the overall inspection, we noticed that the number of quotes is not consistent over time.
 The first observation is this high spike in early 2018.
-As already explained earlier, that's when the Cambridge Analytica scandal exploded in the media, therefore it makes sense than the number of quotes is also scaling up.
+As already explained earlier, that's when the Cambridge Analytica scandal exploded in the media, therefore it makes sense that the number of quotes is also scaling up.
-There are also a few weeks with very few quotes from the source used to harvest the data.

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/nb_quotes_by_period.html"></iframe>
+There are also some periods form 2015 to the start of 2017 were there isn't much data, due to the Quotebank dataset having only a few quotes during theses intervals.

 ## Clustering

-As already explained in the [sentiment analysis](#sentiment_global) part, if we look at the mean compound score, by considering the sentiments of all the people talking about Mark Zuckerberg simultaneously, this doesn't give much information.
+If we look at the mean compound score described in [sentiment analysis](#sentiment_global), by considering the sentiments of all the people talking about Mark Zuckerberg simultaneously, this doesn't give much information.

-To overcome this problem, we thought that it might be interesting to split the people into different clusters, based on different personal characteristics, to see if we can spot any trend where a group of people always talks positively or negatively about Mark Zuckerberg or Facebook.
+To overcome this problem, we thought that it might be interesting to split the people into different clusters, based on different personal characteristics, to see if we can spot trends where some groups of people talk more positively or negatively about Mark Zuckerberg or Facebook.

 #### Clustering on ages <a name="cluser_ages"></a>
-The first idea for clustering people we thought of is to separate people based on their ages at the moment when the quote was made.
+The first idea for clustering people we came up with is to separate people based on their ages at the moment when the quote was made.
 Our a priori thought is that younger people should talk  more positively about Facebook or his creator as they are more susceptible to use the social network in a daily basis whereas older people might be more suspicious about this "new technology".

 To see if this hypothesis is verified or not, let's look at the data and what they tell us.
 We choose to arbitrarily split the dataset into 4 different ranges of ages: [0,25], [26-50], [51-75] and [76-125].
-We start to analyse the split on ages by looking at what proportion of the quotes do each category represent.
+We start to analyse the split on ages by looking at what proportion of the quotes each category represents.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/age_prop.html"></iframe>

-From the above plot, we can see that people between 26 and 50 years are the ones making most of the quotes about Mark and Facebook.
+According to the plot above, we can see that people between 26 and 50 years are the ones making most of the quotes about Mark and Facebook.
 Indeed, by looking at the data, we can see that they represent around 50% of the quotes over time.
-Then, come people from 51 to 75 years with around 30% of the quotes.
+Then come people from 51 to 75 years with around 30% of the quotes.

-Let us now interest ourselves in the evolution of the mean compound score of each category of ages over time.
+Let us now have a look at the evolution of the mean compound score of each age category over time.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/age_mean.html"></iframe><iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/age_box.html"></iframe>
-From the first above plot, we can see that in general the category [0, 25] tends to speak in a more positive way than any other categories.
+From the first plot above, we can see that in general the category [0, 25] tends to speak in a more positive way than any other categories.
 This visual difference is in fact verified by looking at the box plot about the mean compound score.
 It can also be shown that this difference is indeed statistically significant at level 5%.
 The second thing we can read from the first plot is that the category [51-75] tends to speak more negatively about Mark or Facebook, than any other category of ages.
 Again, this difference can be shown to be statistically significant.

-We can also see two big spikes to low score in the plot about the mean compound score.
+We can also see two big spikes to low scores in the plot about the mean compound score.
 The first one is not very significant since it is caused by only 2 persons.
 The second spike, on the other hand, corresponds to the [0-25] category and occurred in November 2016.
 Although that it is only caused by 14 people, it is known that Quotebank collect almost no data during this period of time.
 Furthermore, it is also known that, at that point in time, severals reports show that Cambridge Analytica used personal informations of 87 millions Facebook account without their consent (see  <a href="https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal">Facebook - Cambridge Analytica scandal</a>).
-This information would have influenced the 2016 US election and maybe other important events after, such as the Brexit.
-It will later (in 2018) be revelead in all the media that Facebook have let a scientist access to an API to collect data from Facebook.
+This information would have influenced the 2016 US election, and other important events afterwards, such as the Brexit.
+It will later (in 2018) be revelead in the international media that Facebook have let a scientist access to an API to collect data from Facebook.
 We therefore think that this very low average score at that particular point in time from the younger people (maybe the more susceptible to use social networks) represents their anger toward Facebook following this scandal.
 And even though 14 quotes is not enough, we can suspect that at this time, most of the person using Facebook in a daily manner may feel the same way after this revelation.
 We will see that such a negative spike in the sentiments score for November 2016 will come back several times during our analyses.

 #### Clustering based on gender<a name="cluster_gender"></a>
 Let us now look at the quotes by analysing them from a gender perspective.
 Among the quoters of Mark Zuckerberg, there are a lot of different genders.
 To be precise, we get exactly 18 different genders from the data.
-As before, let us first see the proportion of each gender over time among the quoters of Mark.
+As before, let us first see the proportion of each gender over time among Mark quoters.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/gender_prop.html"></iframe>

 We choose to group genders other than men or women into the "Other" category as we suspect them to be not so represented in the data set.
 From the above plot, we can indeed see that even by grouping all of them into the same category, they represent about 0% of the quotes at any time, i.e. they are under-represented at any point in time.
-For this reason, we chose to exclude them in our subsequent analyses as the results won't have much value with such a small sample size.
+For this reason, we chose to remove them in our subsequent analyses as the results won't have much value with such a small sample size.
 We can also see that we have a large bias towards men since they represent ~80% of the quotes at any point in time.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/gender_mean.html"></iframe><iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/gender_box.html"></iframe>

 By looking at the mean compound score, the first thing that stands out is that the curve for the women tends to be above the curve of men almost all the time.
 The only exception is in November 2016 where the small number of quotes we have from women at this date gives us the overall lowest mean compound score of all time.
-Again, this date corresponds to the beginning of the Facebook-Cambridge Analytica scandal.
+Again, this date corresponds to when Facebook data was used by Cambridge Analytica to help Donald Trump's election.
 However, men and women tend to be mostly neutral (or a bit biased toward positive) over time.
-The mean compound score for the two groups is shown in the box plot and we can see that women have a mean score a bit higher (difference of 0.07) than men over the whole period of quotes.
+The mean compound score for the two groups is shown in the box plot and we can see that women have a mean score a bit higher (difference of 0.07) than men over the whole period of time.
 The difference in the sentiment score between the men and women is statistically significant at level 5%.

 #### Clustering based on continent<a name="cluster_continent"></a>